Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 If you're dissatisfied with the offer, you might say something like:

 > I appreciate the work you guys put into constructing this offer.
-But there were a couple things I was unsatisfied with.
+But there were a couple of things I was unsatisfied with.

 If you want to be more reserved, you can say something like: